 - No extra storage or greenhouse costs

-- Suppliers have surpluses they want to get rid of
+- Suppliers have surpluses they need to move

 Calculate your current cost price per dish